Are we heartbroken with the things that break the heart of God?

 -- Howard Culbertson,

-In the biblical story of Jonah, we witness a compelling narrative of divine calling and human reluctance.
+The biblical story of Jonah is a compelling narrative of divine calling and human reluctance.
 Jonah was told by God to go preach repentance to the people of Nineveh.
-He found himself grappling with fear and prejudice toward this foreign society.
-His initial refusal to heed God's command led to his infamous flight.
+He found himself grappling with fear and prejudice toward that foreign society.
+His initial refusal to heed God's command led to his infamous flight in the opposite direction on a ship.
 It was a clear case of resistance to the unfamiliar and the unknown.
-Yet, through a tumultuous journey involving a great fish and eventual obedience, Jonah reluctantly wounbd up fulfilling his mission.
+Yet, through a tumultuous journey involving a great fish and eventual obedience, Jonah reluctantly fulfilled his mission.

-Ultimately, Jonah's experience is as a powerful reminder of the importance of humility, compassion, and openness in cross-cultural mission endeavors.
+Ultimately, Jonah's experience is a powerful reminder of the importance of humility, compassion, and openness in cross-cultural mission endeavors.

 The Book of Jonah is often called "the missionary book of the Old Testament" because it uniquely emphasizes themes of God's mercy, repentance, and the inclusion of non-Israelite nations in God's plan.
 Here are two reasons why the story of Jonah earns this title: